 – Evolution and plasticity of cognitive capacities (EPCC), leader Frédéric Méry.

-EGCE also has 3 technical services (Sequencing, Genotyping, Microscopy) and shared animal breeding services.
+EGCE also has 4 technical services (Sequencing, Genotyping, Imaging, Animal breeding services).

 LEGS, now EGCE, has been a driving force in the creation of the Institute of Diversity, Ecology and Evolution of the living world (IDEEV), together with DEEIT, the IRD072 team, the Ecology, Systematics and Evolution laboratory in Orsay directed by Jane Lecomte, and the Moulon, Quantitative genetics and Evolution directed by Olivier Martin.
 IDEEV was officially set up in January 2010 and brings together 30 groups with 250 people working on evolution in the Gif-sur-Yvette/Orsay area.
 IDEEV aims to develop into a scientific center of excellence recognized nationally and internationally by both students and institutions.
 Another aim is to create synergy between its various groups.
 IDEEV is taking over the work of the EVO-SUD network.
 In the near future, IDEEV may evolve into an Institute with its own premises and personnel.